-Dr. Rachel McNealey is an Assistant Professor of Criminal Justice with her Ph.D. in criminology from Penn State University.
-Her research focuses on cybervictimization events and cyberoffending behavior, with the goal of tying new forms of crime to traditional theories of crime.
-Her work has been published in the Journal of Crime and Justice, the Journal of Interpersonal Violence, and the Journal of Research in Crime and Delinquency.
-Her non-academic experience includes working in the digital for
+Dr. Rachel McNealey is an Assistant Professor of Criminal Justice with her Ph.D. in Criminology from Penn State University.
+Her research focuses on correlates of cybercrime and cybervictimization, including how offline characteristics influence digital crime experiences.
+She has designed multiple surveys measuring cybercrime in the United States that span offending, victimization, reporting, and fear of crime.
+Her work has been published in the Journal of Criminal Justice, the Journal of Experim

 Read morePhD 2023, The Pennsylvania State University